Professor of Statistics & Data Science

 BDK Science Center 329P

-Aside from the usual academic publications and presentations, his non-teaching professional activity includes statistical consulting jobs for industry, health care, pharmaceutical research, law enforcement, and non-profit organizations.
-Andrews has also served as Vice President for the regional chapter of the American Statistical Association, and has served in the ASA's committee structure as well.
+Aside from the usual academic publications and presentations, his non-teaching professional activity includes statistical consulting jobs for industry, health care, pharmaceutical research, law enforcement, and non-profit organizations, and he engages Witt students in pro bono stat consulting as well.
+Andrews has also served as an officer for the regional chapter of the American Statistical Association, and has served in the ASA's national committee structure.

-He earned a B.A. in Russian and mathematics from St. Olaf College in 1984, and he came to Wittenberg in 1989 after an M.S. and Ph.D. in statistics from Iowa State.
-Andrews was promoted to Professor of Statistics in 2004.
+Andrews earned a B.A. in Russian and mathematics from St. Olaf College in 1984, and he came to Wittenberg in 1989 immediately after an M.S. and Ph.D. in statistics from Iowa State.
+Andrews was tenured in 1995 and promoted to full Professor of Statistics and Data Science in 2004.